An Introduction to Quantum Computing, Without the Physics: A simple period finding problem: Simon's algorithm

-Because at every iteration we obtain a random $k$ for which $k \bullet_n a \equiv 0 \mod 2$, our discussion above indicates that we have to obtain (at most) $n$ linearly independent vectors $kB_n$ to ensure that the system has a unique solution.
 In continuous space, uniform random sampling of vectors yields linearly independent vectors with probability 1.
 In this case we are considering linear independence among vectors that have coefficients 0 or 1, and independence is in terms of the modulo 2 sum, so the argument is less clear; however, it is possible to show that the probability of obtaining $n$ such linearly independent vectors after sampling $n + t$ times is bounded below by $1 - \frac{1}{2^{t}}$ \cite[Apx.~G]{mermin07quantum}.
 This lower bound does not depend on $n$.
 Hence, with overwhelming probability after slightly more than $n$ executions of the quantum circuit, and therefore $O(n)$ queries to the function $f$, we determine the solution to the problem with a classical computation that can be performed in polynomial time (i.e., $O(n^2)$ to determine a solution to the system of linear equations modulo 2).
-We remark that once the unique $a$ is determined, we can easily verify that it is the solution by querying the function, and this approach works in a finite number of steps for any value of $a$ including $a = 0$ (if at any iteration we determine that the only possible solution for the system of equations is $a = 0$, we can terminate and return that solution).
+We remark that once the unique nonzero $\va$ is determined, we can easily verify that it is the solution by querying the function.
+On the other hand, if $\va = \v{0}$, the algorithm will detect that this is the case because at some point the system of linear equations $E$ will have $\va = \v{0}$ as the only possible solution (notice that if $\va = \v{0}$, then $\vk \bullet \va \equiv 0 \mod 2$ for any $\vk$).
 Compare the $O(n)$ queries of this approach with the $O(2^{n/2})$ queries that are required by a classical algorithm, and we have shown an exponential speedup.